nexus-hash/appointyGoTask/README.md

 </code></pre>

-- GET /users/{id}: To get a user by id  {Implemented and Available}
+- [ GET ] /users/{id}: To get a user by id
 <br></br>
-Checks if the user already exists in the database.
+Returns the user with the given id.
-If the user does not exist, creates a new user.
 <br></br>
 Request Body:
 <pre><code>
-  Returns the user with the given id.

-  Request Body:
   {
     "_id"       : string,     //Later Converted to Mongo ObjectId "name"      : string,